maidsafe/rfcs/text/0052-RDF-for-public-name-resolution/0052-RDF-for-public-name-resolution.md

 `safe://<subName>.<subName>.<subName>.<subName>.<publicName>`

-- As above, resolving each additional substring, up to a defined maximum of redirects (implemented in the resolver.)
+- As above, resolving each additional `subName` will lead to another `Resolvable Map`... on and on up to a defined maximum of redirects (implemented by the resolver.)
-	- Safe Browser will implement redirect limit of 10 redirects per url resolution.
+	- eg. Safe Browser will implement redirect limit of 10 redirects per url resolution.
 Any more than this would throw an error.

 Unavailability of any data being dereferenced will throw an error.